InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 ---
 layout: post
-title: "Find MLB Players with the Best Batting Power and Home Run Efficiency"
+title: "Who Rules the Batter’s Box with Power?"
 author: Injoong Kim
 description: "Come and check out how I curated a data set of the top 200 players in the 2023 MLB season using web scraping."
 image: